pdf-tools/components-code-sample-hub/tools-sdk/PdfTools_Encrypt/README.md

   - **C#**: Ensure that a supported version of .NET is installed:
             .NET and .NET Core: 2.0, 2.1, 2.2, 3.0, 3.1, 5.0, 6.0, 7.0, 8.0
             .NET Framework: 4.6.1, 4.6.2, 4.7, 4.7.1, 4.7.2, 4.8, 4.8.1
+  - **Java**: Java Development Kit (JDK)
+              "Eclipse IDE" or "IntelliJ IDEA"
+              "Maven" and/or "Gradle" installed if you want to run the program from the command line (optional, as the IDEs handle this).
   - **Python**: Python 3.7 or higher
                 On some systems, mostly Linux based ones, only Python 3 is installed and `python` is not aliased, so on these systems you need to run `python3` instead.
 - Ensure all dependencies (e.g., libraries) for the selected language are properly installed.